ViktorPetreski/WIER-Assignment1/Assignment 1/README.md

-:arrow_right: The second assignment is on branch: Assignment_2

 # Assignment 1 - Web crawler

 For the purpose of this assignment we implemented a crawler that crawls *\*.gov.si* pages.
 The crawler is implemented in Python and for storing the information from the crawled pages we used PostgreSQL database with the provided *crawldb* model.